 The Alcova Reservoir covers 2,470 surface acres.
 Facilities include 6 campgrounds, 8 boat ramps, interpretive trail and marina concession.
 Available fish species include brown trout, cutthroat trout, rainbow trout, and walleye.
 Rainbow and brown trout are stocked annually.

-Dinosaur interpretive trail is located near Cottonwood Creek Beach.
-A barrier-free fishing pier, restroom, and shelter are located at Black Beach.
+Dinosaur interpretive trail is located near Cottonwood Beach.
+A boat launch ramp, restrooms and shelters are located at Black Beach.
 Pathfinder Bird Refuge, Pathfinder Reservoir, and Seminoe Reservoir are nearby.